shaneish/bibliorot/cosmere.md

 #### TL;DR
 So, the **TL;DR** of it is that I think 1) Adonalsium is not the God itself, 2) that the God associated with Adonalsium has it's powers hidden under the Shattered Plains, and that 3) that is the pool of which Mishram drank.
-I'll also throw in a quick few hints about how **all** of the aspects of the gods (vessel, shard, metal/well of power) we see in the Cosmere map directly back to the Christian God (via the Trinity and transubstantiation) -- but I won't go into too many details, I just think it's cool and painfully obvious once you spot it.
+I'll also throw info about how **all** of the aspects of the gods (vessel, shard, metal/well of power) we see in the Cosmere map directly back to the Christian God (via the Trinity and transubstantiation) -- but I won't go into too many details, I just think it's cool and painfully obvious once you spot it.
+There are *a lot* of Christian undertones and parallels in this story and I think it really helps to understand what they are.

 There will be a postscript with wild speculations about the **Dawn**, from which the Dawnshards split from -- and where my theorizing is prolly off a bit.
 Needless to say, the Dawnsingers prolly are called Dawnsingers because they were created to Herald in the Dawn of a new era in which the power of the One God had been split into 16.
 This also has Christian undertones, which we'll get to.